jskycak3/jpskycak.github.io/_pages/research.md

 2016 | <font color="green">Aunalytics</font> | Gave a talk explaining the basic theory behind topological data analysis and demonstrating its applications in visualizing high-dimensional data. <font color="blue"><a href="https://jpskycak.github.io/files/skycak-aunalytics-tda.pdf">(slides)</a></font>
 2016 | <font color="green">Aunalytics</font> | Generated a hierarchical clustering visualization of consumer service usage for a banking client, which led to the discovery of a sales funnel. <font color="blue"><a href="https://jpskycak.github.io/files/skycak-aunalytics-salesfunnel.pdf">(slide)</a></font>

-<b>Undergraduate Research (2013-2015)</b>
+<b>Undergraduate Research (2013-2016)</b>

 I got my feet wet in physics research as a high-schooler, working at nearby universities in the evenings.
 In college, I used simulation and numerical methods to explore problems in neuroscience and math.

+2016 | <font color="green">University of Notre Dame</font> | Began laying mathematical foundations for the simulation results of 2015.
+Solved a special case, but the project was cut short when I took an industry job in data science. <font color="blue"><a href="https://jpskycak.github.io/files/skycak-nd-stdp2.pdf">(partial writeup)</a></font>
 2015 | <font color="green">University of Notre Dame</font> | For a final project, used game theory to analyze the effectiveness of social distancing advice in epidemics. <font color="blue"><a href="https://jpskycak.github.io/files/skycak-nd-gametheory.pdf">(writeup)</a></font>
 2015 | <font color="green">University of Notre Dame</font> | Conducted numerical experiments on an open problem in mathematics. <font color="blue"><a href="https://jpskycak.github.io/files/skycak-nd-scientia.pdf">(article)</a></font>
 2015 | <font color="green">University of Notre Dame</font> | Gave a talk presenting simulation results of how cyclic neuronal networks ought to change, under a particular theory of neural plasticity, in response to periodic stimulation. <font color="blue"><a href="https://jpskycak.github.io/files/skycak-nd-stdp.pdf">(slides)</a></font>